-When Laura isn't helping you get through the weekday doldrums at the office, she studies at Slippery Rock University, where she is pursuing her undergraduate degree and hopes to work in Parks and Recreation.
+When Laura isn't helping you get through the weekday doldrums at the office, she is busy planning her wedding!
+She graduated in May 2018 studies at Slippery Rock University, where she is pursuing her undergraduate degree and hopes to work in Parks and Recreation.
 An avid outdoorswoman, she also enjoys dirt bikes.
 She resides in Saxonburg.

 Robert Emory Bell is our chief spinner of Weekend Gold, heard every Saturday and Sunday from 10 until 2 on saxonburgradio.com.
 He is also the station's promotions manager.